google/flax/docs/index.rst

          .. div:: sd-font-normal

             Flax is designed for correctness and safety.
-Thanks to its immutable Modules and Functional API, Flax helps mitigate bugs that araise when handling state in JAX.
+Thanks to its immutable Modules and Functional API, Flax helps mitigate bugs that arise when handling state in JAX.

    .. grid-item::